PaulinaJohn/Investigating_Netflix_Movies_and_Guest_Stars_in_The_Office-_My_attempt/README.md

-This guided [Datacamp](https://app.datacamp.com/workspace/w/46c5c4a6-6428-418a-9f49-5f4761fd0733) project is about investigating whether the duration of movies on netflix have been declining over the years.
+This guided [Datacamp](https://app.datacamp.com/workspace/w/46c5c4a6-6428-418a-9f49-5f4761fd0733) project is about investigating whether the duration of movies on netflix have declined over the years.

 A short story......